Babu Bangaram

 The film was launched on 16 December 2015 in Hyderabad and principal photography began the following day.
 The first look poster of the film was released on 7 April 2016 on the eve of Ugadi.

 Babu Bangaram obtained a U/A from the censor board.
-The film had a worldwide release on 12 August 2016 amid much fanfare.
-The film was simultaneously released with a Tamil dubbed version titled Selvi.
+The film had a worldwide release on 12 August 2016 amid much fanfare and simultaneously released with a Tamil dubbed version titled Selvi.

+The film received mixed to generally positive reviews from critics and audiences and was a profitable venture for its producers and an above average success for its distributors grossing over ₹51 crore at the box office with a distributors' share of ₹27.7 crore.